april/badsite.io/README.md

 ## Server Setup

-Stock Ubuntu VM, DNS A records for `badsite.io.` and `*.badsite.io.` pointing to the VM.
+Stock Ubuntu VM, DNS A records for `badsite.test.` and `*.badsite.test.` pointing to the VM.

 ### Testing and development